nickmccally/amida-messaging-microservice/docs/src/messages.md

 ## Retrieve a collection of messages [/message/list]
 ### Retrieve a collection of messages [GET]
-Retrieve a message using with additional query options.
+Retrieve the current user's messages with the option of including additional query parameters.

 + Parameters
-    + from (string) - query the current user's messages with the message sender's username(url)
+    + from (string, optional) - only return messages from a given sender using the sender's `username`(url)
-    + limit (integer) - corresponds to the specific number of messages to be returned from the result of the query (url)
+    + limit (integer, optional) - corresponds to the specific number of messages to be returned from the result of the query (url)
-    + summary (boolean) - indicating `summary=true` as a url request parameter will force the request to return only `subject`, `from` and `createdAt` fields(url)
+    + summary (boolean, optional) - indicating `summary=true` as a url request parameter will force the request to return only `subject`, `from` and `createdAt` fields(url, optional)
-    + archived (boolean) - indicating `archived=true` as a url request parameter will force the request to return only archived messages(url)
+    + archived (boolean, optional) - indicating `archived=true` as a url request parameter will force the request to return only archived messages(url)

 + Request
     + Headers